OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 If you want to run Advanced Settings on linux you can build it yourself using `qmake` and `make` or using Qt Creator, you'll have to copy the `res` folder from the `src` folder into folder that contains the binary and copy `third-party/openvr/lib/linux64/libopenvr_api.so` into your systems library path.

+If you want to contribute changes running `clang-format` is necessary.
+More details are in the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file.

 <a name="notes"></a>
 # Notes: